AckerlyXu/heima/articles/virtual-machines/linux/sap-hana-overview-infrastructure-connectivity.md

 The Azure VNet that&#39;s created should have at least one tenant subnet and a gateway subnet.
 These should be assigned the IP address ranges as specified, and submitted to Microsoft.

-> [AZURE.IMPORTANT]
+> [!IMPORTANT]
 > Only tenant and gateway address blocks should be assigned to the VNet in the Azure subscription.
 P2P and NAT pool address blocks must be separate from the VNet and Subnet address spaces as they exist outside of the Azure subscription.

 Multiple tenant subnets may be used (even utilizing non-contiguous address ranges), but as mentioned previously, these address ranges must be submitted to Microsoft beforehand.

 You can use any naming standard you like for these tenant subnets.
 However, **there must always be one, and only one, gateway subnet for each VNet** that connects to the SAP HANA on Azure (Large Instances) ExpressRoute circuit, and **this gateway subnet must always be named &quot;GatewaySubnet&quot;** to ensure proper placement of the ExpressRoute gateway.

-> [AZURE.WARNING]
+> [!WARNING]
 > It is critical that the gateway subnet always be named &quot;GatewaySubnet&quot;.

-The VNet can be created using the Azure Portal Preview, PowerShell, Azure template, or Azure CLI (see [Create a virtual network using the Azure portal preview](/documentation/articles/virtual-networks-create-vnet-arm-pportal/)).
+The VNet can be created using the Azure Portal Preview, PowerShell, Azure template, or Azure CLI (see [Create a virtual network using the Azure portal preview](../../virtual-network/virtual-networks-create-vnet-arm-pportal.md)).

 ## Creating a gateway subnet

 Once the Azure VNet is created, an ExpressRoute gateway must be created on the VNet to link the VNet to the ExpressRoute circuit that connects to the customer tenant on the Large Instance stamp.

-> [AZURE.NOTE]
+> [!NOTE]
 > This step can take up to 30 minutes to complete, as the new gateway is created in the designated Azure subscription and then connected to the specified Azure VNet.

 If a gateway already exists, check whether it is an ExpressRoute gateway or not.
 If not, the gateway must be deleted and recreated as an ExpressRoute gateway.
 If an ExpressRoute gateway is already established, since the Azure VNet is already connected to the ExpressRoute circuit for on-premises connectivity, proceed to the Linking VNets section below.